marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 ```

 Open the new chaincode file `./todo_cc/v2/todo.js` and add the **finishTask** function.
-The finishTask function will simply query the Task by it's identifier and update the status field to **Finished**.
+ The finishTask function will simply query the Task by it?s identifier and update the status field to **Finished**.

 ```javascript1.6
 async finishTask(stub, args){